Killing of Kathleen O'Hagan: Aftermath

-The Royal Ulster Constabulary (RUC) took over two hours to respond to the emergency call, and the perpetrators had fled.
+The Royal Ulster Constabulary (RUC) took more than two hours to respond to the emergency call, and the perpetrators had fled.
 A helicopter dispatched during the search failed to spot the getaway car, which was later found burned out by neighbours about a mile from the house.

 The Ulster Volunteer Force (UVF) claimed responsibility for the killing, issuing a statement to a local radio station in which they alleged that Kathleen had republican sympathies and had been "executed" by their mid-Ulster "active service unit."
-They added that her husband would also have been killed had he been home.
+It added that her husband would also have been killed had he been home.

 Thomas, whose cot had narrowly escaped gunfire during the attack, died on 19 August 1997 at the age of four after sustaining injuries in a hay shed fire.
 Two other sons also died in later years: Niall, aged 19, in a motorbike accident on 12 July 2008, and Patrick, aged 34, on 10 December 2020.
 Their father, Paddy, died on 11 March 2002 at the age of 49.

 In 2015, Kathleen's family lodged a formal complaint with the Police Ombudsman's Office, citing serious concerns about how the investigation had been handled.
 They questioned the delay in police response, the absence of forensic follow-up, and the broader implications of potential collusion.
 As of 2023, the family stated they had heard nothing from the Ombudsman since submitting the complaint.